Livinx77/Easy-and-simple-4-wheeled-car/README.md

 I AM NOT TRYING TO SAY THAT HARDER OR RESOURCEFUL PROJECTS ARE WORSE.
 Even if this project was tought to be made with inspiration from a diferent one, i didnt like them, so i decided to make it myself
 This project has a very low aim, but im planing to use it as a base for bigger, better and greater projects, i might add things here still.
 Stay tuned
+Project was also inspired by Dr Stone lol